msb2kml/Msb2And/README.md

 for this sensor.
 This is compatible with the sister application Msb2Kml even if other features of this file are not (yet) exploited.
 The name is appended in the list to the address.
+There is a check box on the start screen to disable the use of this file.

 # Stop monitoring
 The application run until the "**Stop**" button is pushed.